-This CEU training manual has been prepared to assist employees in the general awareness of the water distribution system and groundwater production system, complex pumping ideas, dangerous excavation techniques, water regulatory sampling and dealing with often-complex procedures and requirements for safely handling hazardous and toxic materials.
+This CEU training manual has been prepared to assist employees in the general awareness of the water distribution system and groundwater production system, complex pumping ideas, dangerous excavation techniques, water regulatory sampling and dealing with often-complex procedures and requirements for safely handling hazardous, toxic materials and working in very dangerous conditions.
 The scope of the material is quite large, requiring a major effort to bring it under control.
 Employee health and safety, as well as that of the public, depend upon careful application of federal and state regulations and safe working procedures.

 This manual will cover general laws, regulations, required procedures and work rules relating to water distribution and sampling.
-It should be noted, however, that the federal and state regulations are an ongoing process and subject to change over time.
-For this reason, a list of resources is provided to assist in obtaining the most up-to-date information on various subjects.
+It should be noted, however, that the federal and state regulations are an on-going process and subject to change over time.
+For this reason, a list of resources and hyperlinks is provided to assist in obtaining the most up-to-date information on various subjects.
+You can find these on our website or in this manual.